aarneranta/python-course-gbg/extralab/extralab.md

   polynomial of derivative: 3 - 6x + 3x^2
   second derivative: -6 + 6x
 ```
 You can use this function to run your own tests as you proceed.
+It will even work if you have only done Part 1, but printing will then use the predefined defaults, which don't look quite as nice.